“Begin with the end in mind” (Stephen Covey) is to say, “Think first what could go wrong.”

 If the default look of the BigPicture risk matrix is not optimal for your project, you can customize it.

-- Transpose the whole matrix and/or invert individual scales (one or both at the same time).
+- Transpose the whole matrix and/or invert individual scales (one or both simultaneously).

 - Change the scale names (e.g., from “Consequence” to “Impact”).

 - Add and delete Probability and Consequence individual values.
-For example, let’s say you want to see on your map only risks with the highest ratings.
+For example, let’s say you want to see only the risks with the highest ratings on your map.
 In such a case, you delete low and medium values.

 - Configure the risk matrix to have SAFe® ROAM-based quadrants.